clemson-cal/vapor/README.md

 auto u_next = (u.at(i.contract(1)) + du).cache(executor, allocator);
 ```

-This code is "deploy-anywhere", in the sense that it can be executed on
+This code is "deploy-anywhere", in the sense that it can be compiled for execution
-a CPU or a GPU, if available.
-Vapor can parallelize the above code, on
+on a CPU or a GPU, if one is available.
+Vapor will take advantage of as many CPU
-multi-core and multi-GPU hardware platforms, and with minor changes it
-can even map the above calculation over distrited compute nodes.

-Vapor applications may use the built-in executors, or can be easily extended
-with custom executors.
+cores, or GPU devices, are available on your system.
+With minor changes, it can
+also utilize CPU or GPU resources on distributed compute nodes.

-Separation of the algorithm (e.g. the above code=), from the hardware execution
+Separation of the algorithm (e.g. the above code), from the details of how it is
-strategy, enables fast and robust development of numerical code.
+parallelized, enables fast and robust development of high-performance numerical

-Vapor programs have essentially zero runtime overhead. and short compile times.
+code.
+Vapor programs have essentially zero runtime overhead. and generally have
+short compile times.

 Vapor is also a lightweight application framework that can ease the development
 of GPU-accelerated and massively parallel scientific simulation codes.